danielxfeng/blog-content/posts/A-Full-Stack-Website-Daniels-Lab.md

 - **Plenty of over‑engineering — on purpose**
-  I intentionally explored concepts I’d only learned in theory, like stateless design, pluggable search engines, silent token refresh — even if they weren’t strictly necessary.
+  I intentionally explored concepts I’d only learned in theory, like stateless design, pluggable search engines, silent token refresh, even if they weren’t strictly necessary.
   It slowed things down but taught me a lot, and it’s satisfying to see those ideas work in practice.

----